Moving to Poland: Expat Registration Guide

 Your employer submits the application at the Wydzial Spraw Cudzoziemcow of the Urzad Wojewodzki in the region where work will be performed.
 In Warsaw: Mazowiecki Urzad Wojewodzki.
 In Krakow: Malopolski Urzad Wojewodzki.

-MANDATORYEU + Non-EUSelf-employed individuals and sole traders register through CEIDG (Centralna Ewidencja i Informacja o Dzialalnosci Gospodarczej), Poland's central business register.
+MANDATORYEU + Non-EUSelf-Employment Registration (Samozatrudnienie / CEIDG) in Poland: Before starting any self-employed activity in Poland.
+You must register before issuing your first invoice.
+Self-employed individuals and sole traders register through the Central Business Register (Centralna Ewidencja i Informacja o Dzialalnosci Gospodarczej / CEIDG).
 Registration is free, entirely online, and takes under 15 minutes with an active Profil Zaufany.
-A single CEIDG submission notifies all relevant authorities simultaneously.
-The most significant ongoing obligation is fixed monthly ZUS social insurance contributions, payable regardless of actual income.
-This is an important financial consideration when deciding whether to operate as self-employed in Poland.
+A single CEIDG submission simultaneously notifies the Tax Office, ZUS, and the Central Statistical Office.
+The most important ongoing cost to understand: ZUS social insurance contributions are a fixed monthly amount regardless of income; meaning you pay the same whether you earn PLN 2,000 or PLN 20,000 that month.
+This is a significant consideration when choosing whether to operate as self-employed in Poland.

 - PESEL number